jjvanzon/JJs-Reference-Architecture/patterns/presenters.md

 image: "/images/presenter-page.png"
 description: "Learn how to improve your user interfaces by using Presenters: a software design pattern for modeling user interaction.
 This article provides practical tips using them in your own projects, helping you make your user interfaces more flexible and reliable."
 keywords:
-  - presenter
+  - presenters
-  - viewmodel
+  - viewmodels
-  - facade
+  - facades
   - presentation layer
   - user actions
   - platform independent